42Bastian/rmac/docs/rmac.rst

 ===========  ==============================================

- * All binary operators have the same precedence: expressions are evaluated strictly left to right.
+ * All binary operators have the same precedence: expressions are evaluated strictly left to right, with the exception of the **-4** switch.
+For more information refer to `Order of Evaluation`_.

  * Division or modulo by zero yields an assembly error.